AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 An exception rule with a modifier value disables the blocking rule with the same modifier value.
 An exception rule without a modifier value disables all matched referrer-policy rules.

-If a request matches multiple `$referrerpolicy` rules not disabled by exceptions, only one of them (it is unspecified, which one) is applied.
+If a request matches multiple `$referrerpolicy` rules not disabled by exceptions, only one of them (it is not specified which one) is applied.

 **Examples**
 * `||example.com^$referrerpolicy=unsafe-url` overrides the referrer policy for `example.com` with `unsafe-url`.